 1. What is geography?
 What is physical geography?
-What are the tools of of geographers?
+What are the geospatial tools of geographers?

 2. Goals and learning objectives of GES1010

 3. Why Colorado, and especially the southern Front Range, is an ideal location to study physical geography

 > What is up with this place?
-(What processes changed this landsurface)?
+(What processes change this landsurface)